mychan24/restinginpca/res_MuSu/3_[NA, c, MFA_subs]/MSC_allsubs_simattack/MuSu_bignet_simattack__NA,_c,_MFA_subs_.md

 ch2 <- cgt %*% (svd.res$ExPosition.Data$pdq$q)
 ```

+Note that the odd subjects’ odd numbered sessions are induced with
+reduced connectivity in default, default-FP and
+default-VAN.

 ![](MuSu_bignet_simattack__NA,_c,_MFA_subs__files/figure-gfm/plot_pf_sess-1.png)<!-- -->

 To have a clearer view of the factor scores for the subject x edges, we